Alaska Airlines tightens security on flights ahead of inauguration

 Command center staff will monitor every phase of the journey to “allow us to quickly respond to and resolve any incidents,” the airline said in a statement.
 “We have procedures to ensure compliance prior to departure and takeoff, and for turn-back or diversions, should the circumstance warrant.”

-Alaska spokesperson Bobbie Egan said that “if there is any non-compliance, we are instructing our pilots to divert or, if the plane is still on the ground, to go back to the gate.”
+Alaska spokesperson Bobbie Egan said that “if there is any noncompliance, we are instructing our pilots to divert or, if the plane is still on the ground, to go back to the gate.”

-The measures are in response to multiple incidents of rowdy or threatening behavior aboard flights operated by U.S. airlines last week, initiated by protestors flying together in large groups to D.C. to participate in what became a bloody riot at the U.S. Capitol on Jan.
+The measures are in response to multiple incidents of rowdy or threatening behavior aboard flights operated by U.S. airlines last week, initiated by protesters flying together in large groups to D.C. to participate in what became a bloody riot at the U.S. Capitol on Jan.
 6.

+That day, Sara Nelson, president of the Association of Flight Attendants union, said in a statement, “the mob mentality behavior that took place on several flights to the D.C. area yesterday was unacceptable and threatened the safety and security of every single person onboard.”

-Such behavior occurred on flights headed not only to D.C. but to cities such as Philadephia, from where groups of protestors traveled by road to the protests.
-And incidents continued on return flights as the protestors traveled back home.
+Such behavior occurred on flights headed not only to D.C. but to cities such as Philadelphia, from where groups of protesters traveled by road to the protests.
+And incidents continued on return flights as the protesters traveled back home.

 For example, a number of passengers onboard Alaska Airlines Flight 1085 from Washington Dulles to Seattle on Jan.
 7 refused to comply with the requirement to wear masks, were loudly argumentative with other passengers and harassed crew members, Alaska said.